 - 1 tablespoon of dry oregano

-Heat olive oil in a large Dutch oven medium-high heat.
-Add the onions, garlic, celery, carrot and cook until tender, 5 - 8 minutes.
+- Heat olive oil in a large Dutch oven medium-high heat.
+Add the onions, garlic, and carrot and cook until tender, 5 - 8 minutes.

-Add the ground meat and cook through, breaking it into small pieces using a wooden spoon, but do not brown.
-Add the beef bouillon and and stir until completely dissolved.
+- Add the ground meat and cook through, breaking it into small pieces using a wooden spoon, but do not brown.
+Add the beef bouillon and stir until completely dissolved.
 Season with pepper to taste.
 Stir in the wine and allow it to cook into the meat, 3 minutes.
-Add the warm milk and allow it to absorb into the meat for 1 minute.

-Add the tomatoes (sauce and diced), bay leaf, oregano and basil and mix to incorporate.
+- Add the tomatoes (sauce, diced and paste), bay leaf, oregano and basil and mix to incorporate.
 Adjust the seasoning and add more salt and pepper if necessary.

 Let it simmer for as much time as possible.